George Floyd protests in Missouri: Joplin

-On May 30, dozens of protesters gathered at 7th and Range Line Road to protest the George Floyd's murder.
+On May 30, dozens of protesters gathered at 7th and Range Line Road to protest the murder of George Floyd.
 The protests continued for at least two more days.

 Kansas City

 Hundreds of protesters marched from the Country Club Plaza to Westport the evening of May 29, where police used pepper spray.
 Some protesters sat in the middle of the street, closing several streets near the intersection of J.C.
 Nichols Parkway and Emmanuel Cleaver II Boulevard for hours.
-Some protesters blocked a window and picked up a type 3 traffic barricade, leading police to believe they would use it to commit violence.
+Some protesters blocked a window and picked up a type 3 traffic barricade, drawing the attention of police officers.
 On May 30, protesters broke glass windows and vandalized the Country Club Plaza business including, Foot Locker, Victoria's Secret, H&M, The North Face, Cafe Trio, Season's 52, P.F.
 Chang's and other locations.
-That same night 5 protesters set a police car on fire.
-On June 1, 2020 protests grew more violent as protesters threw rocks and water bottles in retaliation to officers attacking protesters with batons leading to many injuries.
-As of June 4, there have been more than 230 arrests at the protest.
-All non-violent charges were dropped by city council ordinance.
+That same night, five protesters set a police car on fire.
+On June 1, 2020, protests grew more violent as protesters threw rocks and water bottles in retaliation to officers attacking protesters with batons leading to many injuries.
+By June 4, there had been more than 230 arrests at the protest.
+All non-violent charges were later dropped as a result of a city council ordinance.

 An activist who was arrested after stepping off a sidewalk is suing the officers who used pepper spray on him and his daughter for excessive force.
 The officer involved was later charged with misdemeanor assault for spraying pepper spray in the teen's face.